opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## When can I build and fill forms on the Intranet?

 The primary goal of FormSG is to replace Internet citizen-facing paper forms.
-However, by end 2019 we will move onto the Intranet where you can create and fill forms there.
-We also have future plans in 2020 to extend FormSG to handle client relationship management (CRM) and case management (CMS).
+However, by early 2020 we will move onto the Intranet where you can create and fill forms there.
+We also have future plans in 2021 to extend FormSG to handle client relationship management (CRM) and case management (CMS).

 ## Where is the signature field?